 Bloom Time: May

 Water: Dry to medium

 Suggested Use: Shade Tree, Street Tree

 Tolerate: Drought, Dry Soil, Black Walnut, Air Pollution

 Easily grown in average, dry to medium moisture, acidic soil in full sun.
 Prefers fertile, sandy, finely-textured soils with good drainage.

-A medium sized, deciduous tree with a rounded to broad-spreading, often irregular crown.
+Quercus rubra, commonly called red oak or northern red oak, is a medium sized, deciduous tree with a rounded to broad-spreading, often irregular crown.
 Typically grows at a moderate-to-fast rate to a height of 50-75' (often larger in the wild).
 Dark, lustrous green leaves (grayish-white beneath) with 7-11, toothed lobes which are sharply pointed at the tips.
 Leaves turn brownish-red in autumn.
 Insignificant flowers in separate male and female catkins appear in spring.
 Fruits are acorns (with flat, saucer-shaped cups) which mature in early fall.
 An abundant crop of acorns may not occur before this tree reaches 40 years old.
 A Missouri native tree which typically occurs on northern- and eastern-facing wooded slopes throughout the State.
-Also commonly called northern red oak.

 Generally a durable and long-lived tree.
 Susceptible to oak wilt which is a systemic fungal disease that has no cure.
 Chlorosis (yellowing of the leaves while the veins remain green) often occurs when soils are not sufficiently acidic.